Concepts

 Warning: Aliasing primary keys in hierarchical resources is currently not supported.

-The parent and child tables may also be aliased in the metadata, not in the SQL query.
-These names will appear in the elements of the request or response XML.
+The parent and child tables may also be aliased in the metadata, but not in the SQL query.
+These names will appear in the elements of the request or response XML/JSON.
 You must not alias tables in the SQL query.
 Columns must be disambiguated using the full table name. restSQL table aliasing is for request/response element naming only.

 The LanguageFilm example below uses table aliases: